lneves12/luisneves.me/src/content/posts/2020-10-08-custom-kerberos-integration-using-the-mysql-protocol-in-the-browser.md

 * Studio has no state.
 The UI is simply a tool to interact with a cluster in a simpler way.
 All the authentication logic and displayed information is powered by the cluster.
 * MemSQL wire protocol is MySQL compatible, which allows us to use any existing MySQL driver.
 * Studio can run without any backend server and solely inside a browser.
-Well, we still need a light server to server static resources, but that dependency could easily be removed if needed
+We still need a light server to serve static resources, but that dependency could easily be removed if needed
 * For communication with the cluster we use a forked version of the mysqljs driver inside a browser worker thread.
 We can say that the Studio "backend" lives inside the worker.
   You can take look at following [blogpost](https://www.memsql.com/blog/web-workers-client-side-react-redux/) to read more in deep about that.
 * All the authentication logic is managed by the MySQL driver